 Open banking (previously known as “consumer-directed finance”) refers to a framework which would give consumers and businesses full control over their financial data – how and when it is used and the ability to grant consent as well as authorize, oversee and revoke access.
-It’s part of a broader shift toward an economy that recognizes individuals’ and businesses’ ownership and control over their own data.
+It’s part of finance transformation, and a broader shift toward an economy that recognizes individuals’ and businesses’ ownership and control over their own data.

 As an example of a possible application, open banking could empower consumers and businesses to access needed capital and loans with rates that are competitive and take into account the best value for the borrower.
 Canadian small businesses could also benefit from open banking, securely authorizing their accounting software to access their transaction data for automated tax prep, for example.
 While these types of services are available in limited forms today, open banking promises to accelerate usage thanks to increased security and transparency associated with financial data sharing, while at the same time establishing baseline permissions and user consent.